 During her decade working with the Public Interest law Centre, Aimée worked with several Indigenous groups related to land, resources, governance, human rights and consultation and accommodation.
 She is the former Chair of the Aboriginal Law Section of the Canadian Bar Association.
 In 2016, she was named one of the 25 most influential lawyers in Canada.

 Waneek Horn-Miller brings extensive contacts and Indigenous community connections to the National Inquiry.
 She will lead a country-wide team of regional liaisons and is responsible for connecting the grassroots community with the National Inquiry, including families of missing and murdered women and girls, victims and advocates, as well as National Indigenous Organizations.

-Horn-Miller, a Mohawk from Kahnawake and Ohsweken, has been a strong advocate for Indigenous health and wellness across Turtle Island.
+Waneek, a Mohawk from Kahnawake and Ohsweken, has been a strong advocate for Indigenous health and wellness across Turtle Island.
 She has travelled extensively in the Indigenous and non-Indigenous worlds sharing her story of how she was able to turn a very traumatic experience of being stabbed by a Canadian soldier during the Oka Crisis to becoming an Olympian 10 years later.
-Horn-Miller brings solid teamwork experience to her role of Director of Community Relations and looks forward to working with Indigenous and non-Indigenous people who participate in the National Inquiry to help build a stronger and safer future for Indigenous women and girls.
+Waneek brings solid teamwork experience to her role of Director of Community Relations and looks forward to working with Indigenous and non-Indigenous people who participate in the National Inquiry to help build a stronger and safer future for Indigenous women and girls.